 How to Present a Business Loan Proposal

 It's been said that you never have a second chance to make a good first impression.
-And nowhere is that more important than when you present a business loan proposal to a potential lender.
-But you can increase your chances of getting a startup loan by following these tips for presenting the loan.
+Nowhere is that more important than when you present a business loan proposal to a potential lender.
+You can increase your chances of getting a startup loan by following these tips for presenting the loan.

 Business loans are the riskiest loans because business is a risky enterprise.
 Startup loans are even riskier; the Small Business Administration (SBA) says 50% of small businesses fail in the first five years.
-But a small business can still increase the odds of success by remembering these factors:
+A small business can still increase the odds of success by remembering these factors:

 - How you present that information.